Louisiana braces for big hurricane hit on Katrina anniversary

 Katrina did hit the adjoining Mississippi Gulf Coast as a Category 5, packing such destruction the area looked like a German city in 1945 after repeated bombing raids.

-New Orleans has been spared a big storm hit since Katrina, meaning the levee system the U.S. Corps of Engineers is now superior to what existed in 2005 has never been tested, as Mr. Edwards noted.
+New Orleans has been spared a big storm hit since Katrina, meaning the levee system the U.S. Corps of Engineers claimed is now superior to what existed in 2005 has never been tested, as Mr. Edwards noted.

 “I know that tomorrow for many of you is a very difficult anniversary,” Mr. Edwards said.
 “I’m also aware that it’s very painful to think about another powerful storm like Hurricane Ida making landfall on that anniversary.
 But we’re not the same state we were 16 years ago.